ppfeufer/adguard-filter-list/README.md

 Daily

-## Whitelist exceptions you mighht want to make
+## Whitelist exceptions you might want to make

 ### Google Fonts